Dr1zz1e/space_shooter/README.md

-# space_shooter
+## space_shooter
-trial project "space_shooter" written on PyGame
+Space shooter is my trial project written on PyGame to improve and practise my skills.